 I am in the process of making the baby-album of Amanda.
 To add the right words to it, I have been reading some of my diaries.
 It is quite bizarre to read that what I thought when I was pregnant, and the things I did at that time, helped me with ‘jutten’ afterwards.

 While I was pregnant, I read The Shack of Paul W. Young, wherein a man looses his fifth(!) child through a gruesome crime.
-Since her death he is wrestling with ‘the great sadness’ (what a wonderful description of the feeling that numbs me when another wave of grief has come over me) and his faith is all but personal and intimate.
-Young masterly brings deep questions about life to the table and describes surprisingly well how your image of God can be colored by your experiences.
+Since her death he is wrestling with ‘The Great Sadness’ (what a great description of the feeling that numbs me when another wave of grief has come over me) and his faith is all but personal and intimate.
+Young brings in a masterly manner deep questions about life to the table and describes surprisingly well how your image of God can be coloured by your experiences.
 Young also shows that God in fact is much bigger and that in this life there is no answer to: Why?
 But there is an answer to: Are You there?

 I reread The Shack in a Dutch translation after Amanda’s death.
 And last week my Love and I watched the movie together.
 Again and again, and not only through this story of Young, I am convinced that it is okay what we feel, what we think, where we are.
 And it is good to pour out your heart with God.
 He can handle it and He is with us.

 We are ‘Jutters’ indeed and we need to find our way again.
 We are actually walking a road.
 Grief does not stay the same.
 It changes.
 There are new aspects coming to surface.
 Sometimes very raw, sometimes bittersweet.
 But there is also growing new trust.
 There is development.
 It is not the same as it was in the past, but it is also not the same as shortly after Amanda’s death.